WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/02-democracy/03-constitution.md

     5. Equipment Manager
     6. Training Manager
     7. Socials and Publicity Secretary

-2. The Exec shall also have four ‘non-electable’ positions, which may only be held by a person who also holds an ‘electable’ position:
+    8. Welfare Officer

-    1. Welfare Officer
+2. The Exec shall also have two ‘non-electable’ positions, which may only be held by a person who also holds an ‘electable’ position:

-    2. Safety Officer
+    1. Safety Officer
-    3. Equal Opportunities Officer
+    2. Equal Opportunities Officer

 3. The Exec shall also have up to two co-opted, non-voting ‘Hires Assistant’ positions, which may only be held by a member who does not hold an ‘electable’ position.